 Appeasements may consist of simply adjusting the total costs of an order for the customer, performing a credit or refund, or fully processing a return or replacement case.
-As order-level edits cannot be made in Unified Commerce (the order-level Edit Details button is only enabled when creating an offline order; editing order values is not allowed for orders after they have been placed), any changes must be made at the shipment or item level instead.
+As order-level edits cannot be made in the Kibo Composable Commerce Platform (the order-level Edit Details button is only enabled when creating an offline order; editing order values is not allowed for orders after they have been placed), any changes must be made at the shipment or item level instead.

 This guide provides a quick overview of how to use the Order Admin to perform appeasements.
 It includes links to other user guides so that you can find more details and UI walkthroughs if you need more information about the interface.

 Before an order or shipment has been fulfilled, you can remove the shipping or taxes by editing the shipment-level totals from the Order Admin.
 When viewing a shipment on an order, clicking Edit allows the subtotals and tax values to be changed but you can also take a dollar amount ($) off the order by applying an appeasement to a shipment.

 Be sure to indicate whether you are subtracting or adding.
 The below example would remove $5.00 from this shipment's item subtotal, bringing it to a new value of $555.00.